LeAnne-Velazquez/education_funding_and_student_outcomes/README.md

 ## Motivation:
 Education funding is one of the largest investments a state or district makes.
 It shapes the workforce and holds long-term economic implications, yet the relationship between financial decisions and student outcomes remains complex.
 Without a clear understanding of how dollars translate into learning gains, policymakers and educators risk making decisions that do not maximize student success.
-By analyzing trends in funding alongside student performance outcomes, we can unveil patterns that will enable decision-makers to prioritize strategies that directly support student learning and long-term success, moving us closer to equitable and high-quality education for all students.
+By analyzing trends in funding alongside student performance outcomes, we can unveil patterns that will enable decision-makers to prioritize strategies that directly support student learning and long-term success, expanding access to high-quality education for all students.

 ## Questions: